PAAS Butterfly Strategy

 PAAS (Pan American Silver Corp.), in the Basic Materials sector, (Silver industry), listed on NYSE.

-Pan American Silver Corp., together with its subsidiaries, engages in the exploration, mine development, extraction, processing, refining, and reclamation of silver, gold, zinc, lead, and copper mines in Canada, Mexico, Peru, Argentina, and Bolivia.
-It holds interests in the La Colorada, Dolores, Huaron, Morococha, Shahuindo, La Arena, Timmins West, Bell Creek, Manantial Espejo, San Vicente, Joaquin, Cap-Oeste Sur Este, and Navidad mines.
-The company was formerly known as Pan American Minerals Corp. and changed its name to Pan American Silver Corp. in April 1995.
-Pan American Silver Corp. was incorporated in 1979 and is headquartered in Vancouver, Canada.
+Pan American Silver Corp. is a mining enterprise dedicated to the full spectrum of metal operations, from discovery and site development to extraction, refinement, and environmental reclamation.
+The company focuses on precious and base metals including silver, gold, zinc, lead, and copper.
+Its extensive operations are situated across several countries, specifically Canada, Mexico, Peru, Argentina, and Bolivia, where it manages key mining properties such as La Colorada, Dolores, Huaron, Morococha, Shahuindo, La Arena, Timmins West, Bell Creek, Manantial Espejo, San Vicente, Joaquin, Cap-Oeste Sur Este, and Navidad.
+Founded in 1979 as Pan American Minerals Corp., the firm officially changed its name to Pan American Silver Corp. in April 1995 and is headquartered in Vancouver, Canada.

 What is a butterfly on PAAS?